the1lab/1lab/src/Cat/Instances/InternalFunctor/Compose.lagda.md

 # Functoriality of internal functor composition

-Internal functor composition is functorial when viewed as an operation on [internal functor categories].
-This mirrors [a similar result] for composition of functors.
+Internal functor composition is functorial, when viewed as an operation on [internal functor categories].
+This mirrors [the similar results] for composition of ordinary functors.

-[a similar result]: Cat.Instances.Functor.Compose.html
+[the similar results]: Cat.Instances.Functor.Compose.html

 To show this, we will need to define whiskering and horizontal composition of internal natural transformations.

 <!--
 ```agda